-A hairdresser made menacing silent phone calls to a woman after his relationship with her brother came to an acrimonious end, a court has heard.
+A hairdresser has been spared a conviction for making menacing silent phone calls to a woman after his relationship with her brother came to an "acrimonious" end.

-Wayne Ashmore (32) repeatedly called the frightened mother-of-three over two days, leaving her in fear for her family's safety.
+Wayne Ashmore (32) repeatedly called the mother-of-three, who said she was in fear for her family's safety.

-He noted that while it had been traumatic for the victim, there were no blatant threats and Ashmore made a "gross error of judgment".
+He had previously noted that while it had been traumatic for the victim, there were no blat-ant threats and Ashmore made a "gross error of judgment".

-The victim told Dublin District Court that the calls came from a private number on August 26 and 27, 2017.
+The court had heard calls came from a private number over a two-day period on August 26 and 27, 2017.

-On the first call, nobody spoke and the caller hung up after a few seconds, she said.
+On the first call, nobody spoke and the caller hung up after a few seconds, the woman said.

 There were four or five more similar calls that day.